cancerberoSgx/js-ast-experiments-of-mine/README.md

 `npm run build-production2` : uses bankai that does very good job but I don't know how to put my html there yet...
 TODO - for it to work we have to add the browserify property on package.json which is a bad idea.

+# TODO

+ * separate libraries in a diferent bundle so development is fast